border-in-canada/react-udemy/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a code-along with the Udemy course "React - The Complete Guide" by Maximillian Schwartz.
+Eventually the app ejects from CRA so that external styling and customized Webpack options could be utilized.

 ## Available Scripts